delphic-digital/Skeletor.docs/content/plugins/browsehappy.md

 ```

 {{< note title="Note" >}}
-The first parameter is always the element the component is attached too.
+The first parameter is always the element the plugin is attached too.
 In the above, `$(document)` is used.
 It's also the default if it's left blank.
 {{< /note >}}

 ## Options